Addiction Therapy Treatment

 But through that experience, you still sense that something is holding you back from finding true balance and living as your best self.

-It may be that you lack the energy and confidence you need to feel comfortable expressing yourself without a boost, often overindulging in things that offer temporary self-assurance, only to regret it later.
+It may be that you lack the energy and confidence you need to feel comfortable expressing yourself without a boost.
+And you find you are often overindulging in things that offer temporary self-assurance, only to regret it later.

 Perhaps you are looking for a positive change in your life, but you worry that there’s no way out of this cycle.
 Or maybe you fear that you’ll be told to completely give up something you enjoy.